 5:3: “‘I saw the foolish taking root, and I cursed his dwelling in an instant.’”

-5:4: “‘May his sons be far from salvation [yesha], and may they be crushed in the gate [in court] and there be no one to rescue them,’”
+5:4: “‘May his sons be far from salvation (yesha), and may they be crushed in the gate [that is, in their legal dealings] and there be no one to rescue them,’”

-The gate in the walled cities of ancient Israel was the natural place for the elders of the city to gather.
-Here a cool breeze would often blow in the late afternoon when the houses were still hot from the heat of the day.
+The gate in the walled cities of ancient times was the natural place for the elders of the city to gather.
+Here a cool breeze would often blow in the late afternoon, when the houses were still hot from the heat of the day.
 The gate was essentially a small building built into the wall with an inner and an outer set of doors that were kept open in the daytime.
-Inside were several small chambers with a step-like bench running around them on the inside: the perfect place for an impromptu meeting or formal court hearing.
-As a result, the gate was the place of judgment, and appears in that role throughout the Bible.
+Inside were several small chambers with a step-like bench built around against the inner walls: the perfect place to sit for an impromptu meeting or formal court hearing.
+As a result, the gate was the place of judgment in a community, and appears in that role throughout the Bible.

 Eliphaz wants the family of the foolish (or should we say the wicked) to have no one to help them, no friends in high places to help in the courts.
-Eliphaz’s attitude toward the foolish or wicked is very similar to that of the Dead Sea Scrolls community in the time of Jesus.
-They thought that their religious duty was to separate themselves completely from the wicked: to have nothing to do with them, and to despise them.
-This might be what Jesus meant when he said, “You have heard that it was said...you will hate your enemy...”
-Though this was an attitude he disagreed with: “but I say to you, love your enemies...”
-(Matt.
-5:43-44).
+Eliphaz’s attitude is similar to what we see in the Dead Sea Scrolls community in the time of Jesus.
+They thought that their religious duty was to separate themselves completely from the wicked: to have nothing to do with them and to despise them.
+This might be what Jesus meant when he said,

 5:5: “‘Whose harvest may the hungry eat and take it even out of the thorns; and a snare pant after their wealth.’”

-Thorns are the natural groundcover (the weeds) of Israel.
-For the hungry to eat the harvest, even picking the grains out from among the thorns, means that the foolish man is left with nothing to eat.
-Eliphaz also wants there to be some snare waiting anxiously to relieve the foolish and his family of their money.
+Thorns are the natural groundcover (the weeds) in Israel and surrounding areas.
+For the hungry to eat the foolish man’s harvest, even picking the grains out from among the thorns, means that he is left with nothing to eat.
+Eliphaz also wants there to be a snare of one kind or another waiting anxiously to relieve the foolish man and his family of what they own.

 5:6: “‘For affliction doesn’t go out from the dust, and trouble doesn’t sprout from the soil.’”